premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2012-03-18-life-is-not-a-bed-of-roses-rosy-a-transgender.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2012-03-18
 title: Life is not a bed of roses - Rosy, A Transgender
-date: 2012-03-18
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **This is a guest post by Sruthi Kitcha.
 Thank you Sruthi.**